All Products

 Document Center

-Platform For AI:Use PAIIO to read data from and write data to MaxCompute tables
+Platform For AI:Read and write MaxCompute tables with paiio

 Limits

-Before you use PAIIO to read data from or write data to MaxCompute tables, you must configure the AccessKey information used to access MaxCompute resources.
-PAI allows you to obtain the AccessKey information from a configuration file.
-To achieve this, you can store the configuration file in a file system and reference the information in your code by using environment variables.
+Before you use the paiio module to read data from or write data to MaxCompute tables, you must configure the AccessKey for your MaxCompute account.
+PAI reads the configuration information from a file.
+You must place the configuration file in a mounted file system and reference it in your code using an environment variable.

-1. Create a configuration file that contains the following content:
+1. Create a configuration file with the following content.

 access_id=xxxx